On this page

 At the individual level

 - Maintain close contact with the family, even during extended periods of non-attendance.
+This helps support consistent strategies at home and school.

 - Acknowledge the challenges faced by families of children and young people who refuse school.